 The online Master of Science in Nursing (MSN) with a concentration in Nursing Education prepares you to teach in academic, healthcare organizations, and other clinical settings.
 Coursework focuses on current trends, philosophical foundations and theoretical perspectives of education, methods for assessing learning outcomes, managing the learning environment, and curriculum development.

-The Nursing Education concentration includes a supervised teaching practicum in a classroom, online, or clinical setting.
-In this course, students also design, implement, and evaluate a comprehensive, evidence-based teaching and learning project.
+The Nursing Education concentration includes a supervised teaching practicum in a nursing online or face-to-face classroom, simulation, staff development, or clinical setting.
+In this course, students design, implement, and evaluate a comprehensive, evidence-based teaching and learning project.

 This program can be completed entirely online allowing busy professionals to keep a healthy work, life, and school balance.
 This program is designed to allow you to study anytime from anywhere, providing you the flexibility to arrange your studies around your own schedule.